aidin36/tocc/docs/source/index.rst

 These are the main features of Tocc.

  * It can manage any kind of file.
-It's not limited to specific type of file.
+It's not limited to specific types of file.
  * It stores files and their related database in a regular directory, so you can store them everywhere, from you local file system, to a network storage or back them up in a DVD.
  * It has a File System interface, that lets any application use Tocc without any changes.
-In other words, other applications don't have to support Tocc specially.
+In other words, other applications don't have to support Tocc specifically.
 It's compatible with everyone, out of the box.
- * There can be different UIs that work with Tocc: Command line interface, plugin for different launcher or different file browsers, etc.
+ * There can be different UIs that work with Tocc: Command line interfaces, plugins for different launchers or different file browsers, etc.

 Download
 ========